 At first, I really suffered in isolation.
 Yes, I had an amazing support group of family and friends, but I was the only one I knew with this crazy disease (besides the horror stories I always heard of so-and-so’s uncle or aunt).
 That was until one day about five years after being diagnosed.
 I was back living in the New York City area and riding the Metro-North train into work.
-I pulled out my glucometer to test my levels, and the click of the lancet went off.
+I pulled out my glucometer to test my blood glucose levels, and the click of the lancet went off.
 When it did, a guy from behind me peeked his head over the row and said, “I thought I recognized that noise!”
-He came over and said, “I’m Type 1, too!”
-Next thing I knew we were sitting there comparing pump models, telling our diagnosis stories, and laughing about our biggest low cravings.
+He came over and said, “I’m type 1, too!”
+Next thing I knew we were sitting there comparing pump models, telling our diagnosis stories and laughing about our biggest low cravings.
 I can’t fully explain it, but the closest thing I can think of is Harry Potter getting on the Hogwarts Express and realizing there were other kids just like him (don’t judge me—the train analogy works well).

-Since that moment, I started to seek out my Type 1 community, and I completely and totally regretted having waited so long.
+Since that moment, I started to seek out my type 1 community, and I completely and totally regretted having waited so long.
 I found so much comfort and education in speaking with others who had experienced the awkward insulin-injecting moments at work or the maddening sync issues of a CGM or the constant alerts that seem to come at seriously inopportune times.
 It’s a beautiful community of poorly functioning pancreases that come from all walks of life.

 For all of us